Mynkskhr/diehlmetering/docs/source/thinkwerke-framework.rst

 4. Executive-Accessible Governance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The framework is designed so that **executives do not need engineering
+The Solution is designed so that **executives do not need engineering
 translation** to understand status or risk.

 This is achieved through: